IowaFP/systemfd-lean/README.md

 The following files are revelant to the development:

-- SystemFD.Terms.Definitions: Terms of the language
+- SystemFD.Term.Definition: Terms of the language
 - SystemFD.Evaulator: evaluates terms
 - SystemFD.Algoritm: typecheck terms

 - SystemFD.Reduction : Term reduction specification
-- SystemFD.Judgements: Typing judgment specification
+- SystemFD.Judgement: Typing judgment specification

 - SystemFD.Metatheory.Progress : States the Progress lemma
 - SystemFD.Metatheory.Preservation: States and proves the Preservation lemma

-- SystemFD.Metatheory.Examples : Contains all the examples from the paper submission along with some extra ones
+- SystemFD.Examples : Contains all the examples from the paper submission along with some extra ones

 ## Building instructions